Nights-Software/ns-docs/resources/naturalDisasters.md

 4. Everyone has permission (Default)

 ## Weather Compatibility

+1. If you are using the built in weather & time system, make sure to remove/disable any other weather/time systems on your server and then skip this step.

+1. If you do not use the built in weather and time system, you require a compatible one.
+Continue reading...

 *You need @Customer roles in our Discord to see the channel link below: Claim your purchase or create a ticket in our Discord!*